Kara Walker: Other projects

-Controversy
+Concerns and criticism

 The Detroit Institute of Art removed her "The Means to an End: A Shadow Drama in Five Acts" (1995) from a 1999 exhibition "Where the Girls Are: Prints by Women from the DIA's Collection" when African-American artists and collectors protested its presence.
 The five-panel silhouette of an antebellum plantation scene was in the permanent collection and was to be re-exhibited at some point according to a DIA spokesperson.

-A Walker piece entitled "The moral arc of history ideally bends towards justice but just as soon as not curves back around toward barbarism, sadism, and unrestrained chaos" caused controversy among employees at Newark Public Library who questioned its appropriateness for the reading room where it was hung.
+A Walker piece entitled "The moral arc of history ideally bends towards justice but just as soon as not curves back around toward barbarism, sadism, and unrestrained chaos" at the Newark Public Library was questioned by employees regarding its appropriateness for the reading room where it was hung.
 The artwork included depictions of the Ku Klux Klan accompanied by a burning cross, a naked black woman fellating a white man, and Barack Obama.
 The piece was covered but not removed in December 2012.
 After discussion among employees and trustees the work was again uncovered.
-In March 2013 Walker visited the New Jersey Newark Public Library to discuss the work and the controversy.
+In March 2013, Walker visited the New Jersey Newark Public Library to discuss the work.
 Walker discussed the content of the work, including racism, identity, and her use of "heroic" figures such as Obama.
 Walker asked, "[d]o these archetypes collapse history?
 They're supposed to expand the conversation, but they often collapse it."
 Walker described the overwhelming subject matter of her works as a "too-muchness".

 In the 1999 PBS documentary "I'll Make Me a World," African-American artist Betye Saar criticized Walker's work for its "revolting and negative" depiction of black stereotypes and enslaved people.
 Saar accused the art of pandering to the enjoyment of "the white art establishment."
 In 1997 Saar emailed 200 fellow artists and politicians to voice her concerns about Walker's use of racist and sexist imagery and its positive reception in the art world.
 This attention to Walker's practice led to a 1998 symposium at Harvard University, Change a Joke and Slip the Yoke: A Harvard University Conference on Racist Imagery, which discussed her work.